-Why study Radiologic Technology: Concentration Radiation Therapy at APSU?
+Why study Radiologic Science: Concentration Radiation Therapy at APSU?

 The mission of the Radiologic Science Program is to provide training in the field of imaging science.
 The goal of the program will be to fulfill the needs of healthcare providers in the community and surrounding regions.
 Serving people by being a provider requires critical thinking and technical skills to offer the best possible care.
 To prepare the students to meet these requirements, they are provided with various levels of training.
 This training includes theory, clinical practice, didactic learning, laboratory testing, and competency testing in the clinical setting.

 Students will learn proper patient care techniques, clinical radiation oncology, simulation and treatment techniques, radiobiology and radiation protection, radiation therapy treatment planning and dosimetry, and radiographic pathology.

 The Freshmen Seminar degree requirement completed by most students is APSU 1000.
 The course is delivered in a small-class setting with like-minded students led by a faculty member and a peer leader.
 The interdisciplinary course is intended to support first-semester students and provide them with a foundation for university success.
 Emphasis is placed on student engagement, university learning success strategies, support services, library literacy, financial literacy, and academic and career planning.
 The first class meeting of APSU 1000 during fall semesters is on Freshmen Convocation Day.